Einstein Victor Center for the Prevention of Jewish Genetic Diseases

 Screening and Counseling

-Prepare for the future by getting screened now
+Prepare for the future safely with virtual screening now

-If you have Jewish ancestry, screening for Jewish genetic diseases is affordable and accessible.
+If you have any Jewish heritage, screening for Jewish genetic diseases is safe, affordable, and accessible.
 Jewish genetic diseases are inherited disorders that have a higher carrier rate in the Jewish population, particularly among those of Eastern European ancestry.
 Many of these disorders are severe and life-threatening and most occur in families with no history of Jewish genetic diseases.

 Genetic screening determines if someone is a carrier for an altered copy of a gene for a Jewish genetic disease.
 Being a carrier usually does not affect an individual’s health, but if two carriers for the same diseases have children together, there is a 25 percent chance, with each pregnancy, that they will have a child with that identified illness.

 With our changing population, the pan-ethnic panel is recommended.
 Patients can be screened for more than 280 diseases in the extended carrier screening or pan-ethnic panel which covers 101 Jewish genetic diseases.
 The pan-ethnic carrier screening panel is not based on specific ancestry.
 If you are unsure of your heritage, the pan-ethnic panel is recommended.

 Each year the testing panels expand and it is recommended to learn about diseases added to the panel before each pregnancy.
 American College of Medical Genetics (ACMG) supports extended carrier screening in all populations.

 Call 1.800.EINSTEIN or send an email to email@example.com for more information.